 Of the two cameras under consideration, the Canon 1200D features an APS-C sensor and the Olympus E-P1 a Four Thirds sensor.
 The sensor area in the E-P1 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the 1200D has a native 3:2 aspect ratio, while the one in the E-P1 offers a 4:3 aspect.

 With 17.9MP, the 1200D offers a higher resolution than the E-P1 (12.2MP), but the 1200D nevertheless has marginally larger individual pixels (pixel pitch of 4.31μm versus 4.29μm for the E-P1) due to its larger sensor.
-Moreover, the 1200D is a somewhat more recent model (by 4 years and 7 months) than the E-P1, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the 1200D is a much more recent model (by 4 years and 7 months) than the E-P1, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.